-The overall improvement of 9% clearly indicates that the z-transformation can be used to combine index information.
+The overall improvement of 9% clearly indicates that the z-transformation is a good choice for combining index information.

 Index Combination b а r

 Freq.
 021 .60 .967

 Freq. + Fourier 028 .65 .959

 Freq. + Fourier + Lum.
 031 .69 .998

 Table 3: Regression and correlation coefficients for the relationship between logarithmic target rank and concordance for combinations of the indices.